Chapter 6 : Rage

 I couldn't wait for lunch to come, so that my humiliation could end, but that was only worse.
 I was just approaching the Gryffindor table, when I heard the two words that caused me fists to clench in anger.

-‘Oh Won Won,’ I heard Lavender squeal, as she wrapped her arms around his neck and planted her lips firmly on his.
+'Oh Won Won,' I heard Lavender squeal, as she wrapped her arms around his neck and planted her lips firmly on his.
 I stopped dead in my tracks and felt my jaw drop.
 He was dating her.
 He was actually dating her.
-He had forgotten all about me.
-He had moved on.
+He had moved on..
 And here I had been thinking that tonight would be the night when he might finally admit how he felt about me.
 What an idiot.
 I felt the familiar prickling as the tears fill my eyes for the second time that day however this time I would not let them fall.
 I would not let Ron Weasley make me cry.

 How could be such an insensitive arsehole?
-He knew how I had felt about him and here he was clearly moving on and rubbing it in my face and on my birthday as well.
-My hunger quickly faded, as I stormed out of the great hall and back to the library, feeling my anger build with every step that I took.
+He knew how I had felt about him and here he was clearly moving on and rubbing it in my face and on my birthday of all days.
+I turned around on the spot, marching out of the great hall finding that I had somehow lost my appetite.

-As I made my way to the last class of the day, double potions, perfect, I was still filled with rage.
-I could tell that my eyes were hard and tutted rather rudely when anyone got in my way and even barged past a few people who didn’t get out of my way quick enough.
+As I made my way to the last class of the day, double potions, the perfect end to the perfect day, I was still filled with rage.
+My patience was virtually non- existent and I tutted rather rudely when anyone got in my way and even barged past a few people who didn't get out of my way quick enough.
 I stormed into the classroom, realising Harry and Ron were already there.
-Harry tried to catch my eye and send me a wave, but when I glimpsed the dreamy look on Ron’s face, I felt my blood boil further and I just stormed past them both and slammed my bag down on the table, causing half of the ingredients already neatly lain out on the table to jump up and fall over.
+Harry tried to catch my eye and send me a wave, but when I glimpsed the dreamy look on Ron's face, I felt my blood boil further and I just stormed past them both and slammed my bag down on the table, causing half of the ingredients already neatly lain out on the table to jump up and fall over.